vmallet/ida-plugins/README.md

 * [Cortex M Firmware](https://github.com/duo-labs/idapython): The Cortex M Firmware module grooms an IDA Pro database containing firmware from an ARM Cortex M microcontroller.
 This module will annotate the firmware vector table, which contains a number of function pointers.
 This vector table annotation will cause IDA Pro to perform auto analysis against the functions these pointers point to.

 * [Crowd Detox](https://github.com/CrowdStrike/CrowdDetox): The CrowdDetox plugin for Hex-Rays automatically removes junk code and variables from Hex-Rays function decompilations.

+* [D-810](https://github.com/joydo/d810): D-810 is an IDA Pro plugin which can be used to deobfuscate code at decompilation time by modifying IDA Pro microcode.

 * [Dalvik Header](https://github.com/strazzere/dalvik-header-plugin): This is a simple Dalvik header plugin for IDA Pro